Corefinder89/Corefinder89/README.md

 # Hi,  I am Soumyajit aka corefinder, a full stack qa engineer 👦🏻
 ##### Senior Software QUALITY ASSURANCE Engineer @ Synupinc.

-I write automation code to test backend stack and user based functions for a software.
+I write automation code to test backend for data, APIS, endpoints and user based functions for SaaS softwares.
 I have knowledge of working in __Python, Selenium, GraphQL, Elasticsearch, Postgres, Restful API, Selenium grid, docker__.

 I am currently working on creating a module in python to create a wrapper over selenium that will help reduce lines of code and manage browser driver dependencies .
 You can check it out on [GitHub](https://github.com/flu-x/flexibox) and [PyPi](https://pypi.org/project/flexibox/)